Veteran freelancers know how important it is to have a business-only bank account. One that’s easy to use and makes keeping financial records simple.

 And it’s all thanks to the ever-growing freelance and gig economy.

-Note: Limited Liability Companies (LLCs), however, are required to separate business, and personal finances since the business is considered a legal entity separate from the owner.
+Note: Limited Liability Companies (LLCs) are required to separate business and personal finances because the business is considered a legal entity separate from the owner.

 However, I highly recommended you consider opening a separate checking and savings account specifically for business transactions.